tgmg/guild-game/README.md

 Properties of one mission:
 - Enemies or challenges
-- Hero count
+- Maximum heroes to send
   - Number of heroes required to do this mission
-- Status requirement:
+- Status requirements
   - Sum of hero status
 - Success chance
-  - Measured from hero status / abilities
+  - Measured from hero status, skills and professions
   - Luky count can improve success chance

 ### Group work